 Everything living has seasons to its existence.

 We do not cherish what’s effortlessly obtained.
 Stimulation in domains from the spiritual, emotional, and entrepreneurial comes from small triumphs borne from obstacles.
-You value what you earn, not what's handed to you, in life and in love.
+You value what you earn, not what's handed to you - in life and in love.

-A missing spark denotes insufficient tensions, inadequate contrast to augment the complements, and it signals someone is either a passive participant, or they’ve prematurely become a known sequence of behaviors, predictable, before they’re allowed to be.
+A missing spark denotes insufficient tensions, inadequate contrast to augment the complements, and it signals someone is either a passive participant, or they’ve prematurely become a known sequence of behaviors.
+Predictable, before they’re allowed to be.
 A solved problem means there’s nothing left to discover.

 Man fades when he’s bereft of meaningful struggle and always gets what he wants, because that means he’s not getting what he needs.
 Muscles atrophy without any resistance.
 An immune system with nothing to do sometimes turns on itself.
 Idle hands are the devil's plaything.
 “Victory has defeated you”.
 Give mankind utopia and he'd destroy it to usher in some excitement.
 Hormesis is necessary.
 The volatility tax must be paid.
-This onslaught of disparate metaphors all contains the same ancient truth.

 Gray Monoliths

-Reciprocative, authentic expression is the kind of lively communication that makes you look forward to each other’s texts.
-A dearth of it signifies no surprises or excitation, and makes the interaction feel like a chore.
+Reciprocative, authentic expression is the kind of lively communication that makes you look forward to each other’s texts; this is necessary in a relationship’s early seasons.
+A dearth of it signifies waning passion, and makes the interaction feel like a chore.
 Vibrant expression = lovely frictions = arousing invigoration = passion.
-If there’s no passion, it never stood a chance.

 Obsequiousness is a toxic precursor; its presence collapses the space between two people into a single, inert state where tensions are vacant and frictions too smoothed.
 Instead of a supplementary, colorful dyad… it’s a gray monolith.